 On December 19, 2020, we initiated arbitration in the International Court of Arbitration of the International Chamber of Commerce ("ICC") against Iberoamericana de Hidrocarburos, S.A.
 De C.V. ("IHSA") to collect approximately \$38 million owed to us under three agreements, plus future lost profits, interest, attorneys' fees, and other damages as allowed under the contracts and/or Mexican law.
 The three agreements relate to contract operation services provided to IHSA by Exterran.
 After we stopped providing services due to IHSA's nonpayment, on December 29, 2020, IHSA filed a lawsuit in the 129th Judicial District Court of Harris County, Texas, for tortious interference with a contract and prospective business relationships, claiming damages for lost profits, lost production, loss of equipment, loss of business opportunity, damage to business reputation and attorneys' fees.
 On March 2, 2021, after we moved IHSA's lawsuit to the United States District Court for the Southern District of Texas, IHSA voluntarily dismissed the lawsuit.
 On May 11, 2021, IHSA again filed a similar claim in the 164th Judicial District Court of Harris County, Texas, for tortious interference with a contract and prospective business relationships, seeking damages in excess of \$1 million.
-We moved IHSA's lawsuit to the United States District Court for the Southern District of Texas, where it is currently pending.
-On April 27, 2021, IHSA also answered Exterran's request for arbitration before the ICC and included a counterclaim for approximately \$27 million allegedly resulting from breach of contract, operational deficiencies, lost production, and lost profit.
-In addition, IHSA has orally threatened to draw certain bonds totaling approximately \$12 million under one of the contracts for contract operation services.
-Based on currently available information we believe IHSA's claims are without merit; however, IHSA's claim are in the early stages and the results cannot be predicted with certainty.
+We moved IHSA's lawsuit to the United States District Court for Texas, where it is currently pending.
+The court granted Exterran's motion to compel arbitration and stayed the lawsuit.
+On April 27, 2021, IHSA answered Exterran's request for arbitration before the ICC and included a counterclaim for approximately \$27 million allegedly resulting from breach of contract, operational deficiencies, lost production, and lost profit.
+On September 13, 2021, IHSA has orally threatened to draw certain bonds totaling approximately \$12 million under one of the contracts for contract operation services.
+Based on currently available information we believe IHSA's claims are without merit; however, IHSA's claim are in the early stages and the results cannot be predicted wi

-On July 5, 2021, Inesco Ingenieria & Construccion, S.A. ("Inesco") filed a Demand for Arbitration in the ICC against Exterran Bolivia S.R.L. claiming it is owed approximately \$13 million for certain goods and services allegedly provided to Exterran, delay damages, and increased expenses.
-Based on currently available information we believe Inesco's claims are without merit; however, Inesco's claims are in the early stages and the results cannot be predicted with certainty.
+On July 5, 2021, Inesco Ingenieria & Construccion, S.A. ("Inesco") filed a Demand for Arbitration in the ICC against Externan Bolivia S.R.L. claiming it is owed approximately \$13 million for certain goods and services allegedly provided to Externan, delay damages, and increased expenses.
+Based on currently available information we believe Inesco's claims are without merit; however, the results cannot be predicted with certainty.